sumpygump/creep/README.md

 A Minecraft package manager for mods

+## Prerequisites

+ - Download Minecraft
+ - Have valid Minecraft account
+ - Download Minecraft Forge Installer from http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.7.10.html
+ - Run the Forge installer
+ - Inside Minecraft, create or edit a profile where "Use Version:" is set to the forge version just installed

+## Installation

+ - Clone this repo
+ - Symlink the `creep` file into your `$PATH`

+## Usage

+ - `creep list` - will list all the known packages (mods) in the repository
+ - `creep install <package>` - will install the package to your `~/.minecraft/mods` folder
+ - `creep uninstall <package>` - will remove the package from your mods folder

+The mod files are stored in a cache directory in `~/.creep/cache`

 ## Future Plans

+ - Support dependencies
  - Have a registry where people can define their mods

 Example mod.json